 Serra do Caparaó is a range of mountains located on the border between the states of Minas Gerais and Espírito Santo in southeastern Brazil.
-It the northernmost extension of the Serra da Mantiqueira, which is in turn a part of the Serra do Mar Mountain Range System.
+It is the northernmost extension of the Serra da Mantiqueira, which is in turn part of the Serra do Mar Mountain Range System.

 The Serra do Caparaó contains a representative area of Atlantic Forest along with unique examples of alpine meadows.

 Caparaó National Park

 Caparaó National Park (Parque Nacional do Caparaó) was created in 1961 to protect the Caparaó Mountains.
 It is located along the border between the Brazilian states of Minas Gerais and Espírito Santo.
 It is an important area for the preservation of the Atlantic Forest.